 Field sobriety tests are physical exercises that are used to determine whether or not a person’s normal faculties may be impaired.
 They may be called abnormal tests, as the tasks the person is asked to perform are not normal.
 However, they are used to determine impairment.

 There are many different types of DUI field sobriety tests in West Palm Beach.
-To best understand these tests, as well as how to defend against any sort of criminal charge that may result, it is imperative to consult with a West Palm Beach DUI lawyer immediately.
+To best understand these tests, as well as how to defend against any sort of criminal charge that may result, it is imperative to consult with a DUI Attorney immediately.

-Although there are a number of field sobriety tests that may be used by law enforcement at a traffic stop, only the horizontal gaze nystagmus, walk and turn, and one leg stand tests are the only ones approved by the National Highway Traffic Safety Administration and therefore are the only ones that are admissible.
-With that said, each officer uses these tests in unique ways and may use other tests such as reciting the alphabet to determine whether someone should be placed under arrest.
+Although there are a number of field sobriety tests that may be used by West Palm Beach Law Enforcement at a DUI traffic stop, only the horizontal gaze nystagmus, walk and turn, and one leg stand tests are the only ones approved by the National Highway Traffic Safety Administration and therefore are the only ones that are admissible.
+With that said, each officer uses these tests in unique ways and may use other tests, such as reciting the alphabet to determine whether someone should be placed under arrest.

 There are theories that an individual’s eyes cannot track certain objects or cannot maintain position within the sockets if a person is impaired.
 There may be a jerking of the eyeballs or no smooth pursuit of the object when this test is being conducted.

 This is a medical test and most judges will require a doctor to testify to that.
 However, Law Enforcement officers are allowed to perform that test on the side of the road to determine whether or not a person is impaired.

 Walk and Turn

 The walk and turn test is where an officer is going to point out a line on the road, and they are going to ask the person to walk one foot in front of the other on that line.
 There are certain instructions, including walking heel to toe or doing a certain amount of steps.
 This is typically nine steps forward, taking slow steps around on the same spot, and then walking nine steps back heel to toe.